ibexa/documentation-developer/docs/guide/content_rendering/design_engine/design_engine.md

 If you are using PHPStorm, and your PHPStorm project root doesn't match your Symfony project root, you must customize the path where the design engine stores its configuration file.
-Otherwise, PHPStorm will not recognize the `@ezdesign` Twig namespace.
+Otherwise, PHPStorm does not recognize the `@ezdesign` Twig namespace.

 Configure it under `ezdesign.phpstorm`: